Health Services and Primary Care Research Study

 - There are opportunities for new types of HSR that can improve HSR’s impact.

-- AHRQ is the only Agency that has statutory authorization to generate HSR, with a focus on system-based outcomes.
-These include making healthcare safer, higher quality, more accessible, equitable, and affordable, as well as approaches to implementing improvements across U.S. healthcare settings and populations.
+- AHRQ is the only Federal agency authorized to generate health services research (HSR) with a mission to do so across the U.S. healthcare system.
+AHRQ maintains a unique focus on system-based outcomes (e.g., include making healthcare safer, higher quality, more accessible, equitable, and affordable) and approaches to implementing improvements across U.S. healthcare settings and populations.

 - PCR is critical and underfunded, but has likewise had a significant impact on patients’ lives and the quality, safety, and value of the healthcare services they receive.

 - These impacts are often cumulative across agencies’ portfolios.